bmos/FG-luacheck/README.md

 Whitelists all the global variables I have added for my extensions.
 Warns about setting new global variables, but not about accessing unknown global variables.
 Warns about line length > 150.
-Warns about cyclomatic complexity > 10.
+Warns about cyclomatic complexity > 35 (anything above 10 is pretty bad).

 It ignores global variable errors for all global variables matching these patterns:
 * _.+